What is the Stored Communications Act?

 Data privacy law is the foundation of many of our cases.
 The Lyon Firm has built its reputation by aggressively protecting individuals and businesses whose digital privacy rights have been violated, and the Stored Communications Act is a cornerstone of that work.

 When you retain The Lyon Firm, you gain a legal team that combines deep statutory knowledge with litigation experience in both federal and state courts.
-We know how SCA cases are won and lost — from the technical evidence required to establish unauthorized access, to the damages theories most likely to move a jury or secure a favorable settlement.
+We know how privacy cases are won and lost and the theories most likely to move a jury or secure a favorable settlement.

 Frequently Asked Questions About the Stored Communications Act